park-seyeon/park-seyeon.github.io/_pages/about.md

 **CONFERENCE PRESENTATIONS**

-Park, Seyeon.
 2025.
 Two pragmatic functions of honorifics in Korean. _Oral presentation at the 99th Annual Meeting of the Linguistic Society of America_, Philadelphia, PA, January 9–12.

-Park, Seyeon.
 2024.
 Covert generic causatives in Korean as dispositional ascriptions. _Poster presentation at Sinn und Bedeutung 29_, Noto, Italy, September 16–20.

-Park, Seyeon.
 2024.
 Causative generics in Korean: non‑agentivity and new typology of causativization. _Poster presentation at the 98th Annual Meeting of the Linguistic Society of America_, NYC, NY, January 4–7.

-Park, Seyeon.
 2023.
 Inadequacy: Two different types of implications of ‑(n)un in Korean. _Poster presentation at the 97th Annual Meeting of the Linguistic Society of America_, Denver, CO, January 5–8.

-Park, Seyeon.
 2017.
 Non‑Constituent Coordination: Against a Move‑and‑Delete Account. _Oral presentation at the 2017
 CORE Conference of English Language and Literature_, Sungkyunkwan University, Seoul, South Korea, December 8.